 The tanks became a favorite target of the Japanese receiving fire on trails and while hidden in the jungle. and could not fight back.
 The situation was so bad that other troops avoided being near the tanks, and the 26th Cavalry turned down a tank company’s offer of assistance in a counter-attack.

+The guards were assigned to march a certain distance so they often made the POWs march at a faster pace so they could finish their assigned section.
+Those men who were sick had a hard time keeping up and if they fell out were bayoneted or shot.
+When the distance was covered, the column was stopped and allowed to rest and the guards were replaced.
+The further north they marched the more bloated dead bodies they saw.
+The ditches along the road were filled with water, but many also had dead bodies in them.
+The POWs’ thirst got so bad they drank the water.
+Many men would later die from dysentery.
 At one point, the POWs had to run across a field where the Japanese had artillery that was firing on Corregidor.
 At San Fernando, Elmer and the other men were packed into small wooden boxcars that were used to haul sugarcane.
 Each car could hold eight horses or 40 men.
 The Japanese packed 100 men into each car and closed the doors.
 Those who died could not fall to the floors since there was no room to fall.

 Albert DuBois stated that the march was harder on Elmer because he was a big man.
 In his opinion, Elmer’s health began to fail as a result of the march.
 At Capas, the POWs who were still living climbed out of the cars.
 The bodies of the dead fell to the car floors as the living left the cars.